Towards Continual Reinforcement Learning: A Review and Perspectives: Looking Forward

 \paragraph{Nature of Human Rewards.} One place where inspiration from neuroscience may be particularly helpful for designing AI systems is in understanding more about the origins of reward.
 It has been suggested that an average reward per step objective is more consistent with human studies than the discounted cumulative reward objective that has become more popular for RL research \citep{daw2000behavioral}.
 There is also evidence that humans prefer to acquire more knowledge even when it lacks predictive value \citep{niv2011value}.
 Indeed, there has been a significant body of research trying to understand the role of the dopamine system as a reward signal for humans \citep{samson2010computational,starkweather2017dopamine}.
 It has also been theorized that the dopamine system is directly responsible for a kind of meta-learning by training the prefrontal cortex, which then can function as its own standalone learning system \citep{wang2018prefrontal}.
 Moreover, it has been demonstrated that stress can play a big factor in selectively modulating the reward signal for humans \citep{berghorst2013acute}.
 Finally, it has been recently suggested that many sophisticated aspects of human learning cannot be explained by RL, and that these aspects of behavior may be supported by the brain’s executive functions \citep{rmus2020role}.

-\paragraph{Leveraging Memory.} Another important aspect of continual RL that perspectives from the neuroscience literature can help provide direction for is with respect to the interplay of learning and memory formation.
-For example, \cite{collins2012much} study how RL and working memory complement each other in the human brain.
+\paragraph{Leveraging Memory.} The neuroscience literature related to the interplay between learning and memory formation is another potential source of insight for building better continual RL agents.
+For example, \citet{collins2012much} study how RL and working memory complement each other in the human brain.
 Additionally, there is strong evidence in the literature of hippocampal replay facilitating the model-based planning process for human RL \citep{mattar2018prioritized,momennejad2018offline,vikbladh2019hippocampal,momennejad2020learning}.
 Interestingly, the close connection between experience replay and planning was also recently highlighted in the RL literature \citep{pan2018organizing,eysenbach2019search}.
-Moreover, it has been suggested that humans perform a form of pseudo-replay or pseudo-rehearsals that is likely particularly active and useful for consolidation of knowledge during human sleep \citep{Robins95,Robins96,Frean1999}. \cite{schuck2019sequential} also suggests that hippocampal replay may be important for building representations of complex, abstract tasks elsewhere in the brain.
+Moreover, it has been suggested that humans perform a form of pseudo-replay or pseudo-rehearsals that is likely particularly active and useful for consolidation of knowledge during human sleep \citep{Robins95,Robins96,Frean1999}. \citet{schuck2019sequential} also suggest that hippocampal replay may be important for building representations of complex, abstract tasks elsewhere in the brain.
 Likewise, it has been suggested that the hippocampus may be central to the superior value generalization capabilities that humans demonstrate \citep{wimmer2012generalization}.
 In fact, there is evidence that it also may be critical for computing value over complex state spaces, learning with little data, and performing long-term credit assignment \citep{gershman2017reinforcement}.
 Finally, it has been demonstrated that reward prediction errors also play a key role in the memory forming process \citep{jang2019positive}, which also mirrors findings in deep RL \citep{schaul2015prioritized}.